mohabrabie/EgyFund-Donation-System-by-Django/README.md

 and password

 ####  profile :
-- user can view his profile
+- User can view his profile
-- user can view his projects
+- User can view his projects
-- user can view his donations
+- User can view his donations
-- user can edit all his data except for the email
+- User can edit all his data except for the email
-- user can have extra optional info other than the info he added while registration (Birthdate, facebook profile, country)
+- User can have extra optional info other than the info he added while registration (Birthdate, facebook profile, country)
 - User can delete his account (Note that there must be a confirmation message before deleting)